-First time to the market in 50 years, the property has been a loving family home and offers scope to extend and modernise in time.
-In more detail the property comprises entrance hall with doors leading to spacious sitting room measuring approximately 17 x 11'5 with access to rear garden and opening to dining room which overlooks the rear garden.
-The kitchen provides ample storage, side access, oven, gas hob and space for further appliances.
-From the entrance hall is under stairs storage cupboard and downstairs cloakroom.
+First time to the market in 55 years, the property has been a loving family home and offers scope to extend (STPP) and modernise in time.
+In more detail entered via entrance hall with doors leading to dual aspect sitting room features fireplace, original parquet flooring and patio doors leading to the garden.
+From the entrance hall are doors leading to dining room, storage cupboard, downstairs cloakroom and kitchen with rear door leading to the garden.

-The first floor comprises landing with doors leading to master bedroom measuring approximately 17 x 11'6 with build in wardrobes and views across the rear garden, second double bedroom with built in wardrobes, third double bedroom and family bathroom.
+The first floor access via staircase with large window flooding natural light and comprises landing with doors to dual aspect master bedroom measuring approximately 18'6 x 11'11 with built in wardrobes, second bedroom with built in wardrobe and third double bedroom.
+White suite bathroom with shower over bath and airing cupboard.

 Other attributes include gas central heating, double glazing throughout and is being sold with no onward chain.
 The property provides option to extend (subject to planning permission) and modernise throughout.
 Internal viewing highly recommended.